mikehaertel/unixpc-gcc/README.md

 # Caveats

-This has been tested only with few "hello, world" type programs (included, and built by the build script).
+This has been only lightly tested.

-In particular, floating point arithmetic support is TBD.
+Floating point arithmetic support is TBD.

-This must be built in 32-bit mode.
-It doesn't work when built to run in 64-bit mode, due to super-sketchy code in both binutils and gcc.
-My dim recollection of those ancient days is that binutils and gcc support for cross-compiling really only worked well between machines of the same word size.

 There is, as yet, no support for the Unix PC shared library.